AeroSim-CFD/stl2lnas/README.md

 Some of the known limitations are:

 - It cannot "derefine" triangles, this is, increase the size of triangles.
 This limits the STL resolution, because its triangles cannot be smaller than the minimum possible area.
-- It can only divide triangles by area, not considering its angles.
+- It does not consider triangle angles.
 This may disturb points distribution.
 - It can only convert binary STL files